 Vitamin D is an essential, fat-soluble vitamin that has evolved as a hormone helping normal bone mineralization, proper nerve and muscle functioning, and immune system regulation (1).
-According to the dietary guidelines for Americans (2020-2025), children and teens between the ages of three and 18 should consume 600 IU (15mcg) of vitamin D each day (2).
+According to the dietary guidelines for Americans (2020-2025), children and teens between 3 and 18 years of age should consume 600 IU (15mcg) of vitamin D each day (2).

 Children can get their daily dose of vitamin D by sun exposure and intake of various foods, such as fortified milk and fatty fish.
 Yet, it is estimated that one in every ten US children is vitamin deficient (3).
 Vitamin D deficiency in children increases the risk of several health issues that could affect the quality of life.

 This post tells you about the causes, symptoms, complications, and treatment of vitamin D deficiency in children.

 Sign And Symptoms Of Vitamin D Deficiency In Children